-Substantially all employees of the Association are eligible to participate in either the FAP Plan or the CB Plan.
-These two Plans are noncontributory and include eligible Association and other District employees.
+Substantially all employees of the Association hired before November 4, 2014 are eligible to participate in either the FAP Plan or the CB Plan.
+These two plans are noncontributory and include eligible Association and other District employees.
 For participants hired prior to January 1, 2003, benefits are provided under the FAP Plan and are based on eligible compensation and years of service.
-For participants hired on or after January 1, 2003, benefits are provided under the CB Plan and are determined using a percent of eligible compensation formula.
-The employer contribution into the CB Plan is based on a formula of 3.00-5.00 percent of eligible compensation (depending on years of service) and interest credits as allocated to an employee's theoretical account balance.
+For participants hired on or after January 1, 2003 through November 3, 2014, benefits are provided under the CB Plan and are determined using a percent of eligible compensation formula.
+Prior to January 1, 2015, when employer contributions were discontinued as discussed above, the employer contribution into the CB Plan was based on a formula of 3.00-5.00 percent of eligible compensation (depending on years of service) and interest credits as allocated to an employee's theoretical account balance.
 The actuariallydetermined costs of these plans are allocated to each participating entity, including the Association, by multiplying the plans' net pension expense by each institution's eligible service cost and accumulated benefit obligation as a percentage of the total eligible service cost and total accumulated benefit obligation for all plan participants.
-Plan expenses included in employee benefit costs were \$1,136 for 2014, \$1,098 for 2013, and \$1,079 for 2012.
+Plan expenses included in employee benefit costs were \$1,003 for 2015, \$1,136 for 2014, and \$1,098 for 2013.
 The cumulative excess of amounts funded by the Association over the cost allocated to the Association is reflected as prepaid retirement expense, a component of Other Assets in the Consolidated Balance Sheets.

 In addition to providing pension benefits, the Association provides certain medical and dental benefits for eligible retired employees through the OPEB Plan.
 Substantially all of the Association employees may become eligible for the benefits if they reach early retirement age while working for the Association.
 Early retirement age is defined as a minimum of age 55 and 10 years of service.
 Employees hired after December 31, 2002, and employees who separate from service between age 50 and age 55, are required to pay the full cost of their retiree health insurance coverage.
 Employees who retire subsequent to December 1, 2007 are no longer provided retiree life insurance benefits.
 Certain Association charges related to this plan are an allocation of District charges based on the Association's proportional share of the plan liability.
 This plan is unfunded with expenses paid as incurred.
-Postretirement benefits other than pensions included in employee benefit costs were \$173 for 2014, \$168 for 2013, and \$140 for 2012.
-The cumulative excess of cost allocated to the Association over the amounts funded by the Association is reflected as postretirement benefits other than pensions, a component of other liabilities in the Association's Consolidated Balance Sheets
+Postretirement benefits other than pensions included in employee benefit costs were \$275 for 2015, \$173 for 2014, and \$168 for 2013.
+The cumulative excess of cost allocated to the Association over the amounts funded by the Association is reflected as postretirement benefits other than pensions, a component of Other Liabilities in the Association's Consolidated Balance Sheets